yaagmurss/yaagmurss/README.md

 I'm **Yagmur**!

-I work as Robotic Process Automation Developer with focus of scalability and sustainability.
+Robotic Process Automation Developer with focus of scalability and sustainability.

 - 🎓 Engineering BS degree
 - 📈 Developed large scaled Rpa projects
 - 📈 3 years experience with RPA tools
 - 📈 Strong knowledge about Uipath Studio and Uipath Orchestrator
 - 📈 Worked with both SOAP and REST API's
 - 📈 Familiar with Json and Xml data structure
 - 📈 Basic knowledge about C#, Python and Object Oriented Programming

 ---